tminions/binocularss/docs/crc/crc.md

-# Class: Article
+ 3/3 entity

+ 2/2 use cases

+ 5/1 controller

+ 1/1 user interface

-## Clean Architecture Group: Enterprise Business Rule
+# Clean Architecture Group: Enterprise Business Rules

+## Class Article

-## Responsibility:
+### Responsibility:

 - Get the text and images of a specific article
 - Save (to file)